-The M41T6X is driven by a quartz controlled oscillator with a nominal frequency of 32,768Hz.
+The M41T6x is driven by a quartz controlled oscillator with a nominal frequency of 32,768Hz.
 The accuracy of the Real-Time Clock depends on the frequency of the quartz crystal that is used as the time-base for the RTC.
-The M41T6X is tested to meet ±35 ppm (parts per million) oscillator frequency error at 25°C, with a nominal crystal (see Note 1 of Table 12., page 24).
+The accuracy of the clock is dependent upon the accuracy of the crystal, and the match between the capacitive load of the oscillator circuit and the capacitive load for which the crystal was trimmed.
+The M41T6x oscillator is designed for use with a 6pF crystal load capacitance.
 When the Calibration circuit is properly employed, accuracy improves to better than ±2 ppm at 25°C.

-The oscillation rate of crystals changes with temperature (see Figure 20., page 18).
-Therefore, the M41T6X design employs periodic counter correction.
-The calibration circuit adds or subtracts counts from the oscillator divider circuit at the divide by 256 stage, as shown in Figure 21., page 18.
+The oscillation rate of crystals changes with temperature (see Figure 21., page 19).
+Therefore, the M41T6x design employs periodic counter correction.
+The calibration circuit adds or subtracts counts from the oscillator divider circuit at the divide by 256 stage, as shown in Figure 22., page 19.
 The number of times pulses which are blanked (subtracted, negative calibration) or split (added, positive calibration) depends upon the value loaded into the five Calibration Bits found in the Calibration Register.
-Adding counts speeds the clock up, subtracting counts slows the clock down
+Adding counts speeds the clock up, subtracting counts slows the clock down.